 12. The inductance of the earth termination system must be as low as possible.
 The vertical electrodes are arranged in such a manner to form a triangle with a minimum total length of 6 meters.

 13. The soil conductivity improver is used in highly resistive grounds.

 14. All earthing termination systems are bonded together.

-15. A spark gap is used to connect the lightning earth termination system to the earth system as well as the lightning air terminal.
+15. A spark gap connects the lightning earth termination system to the earth system and the lightning air terminal.

-16. All elements of lightning rod earth termination are 5 meters away from any buried metal or electric pipes.
+16. All elements of lightning rod earth termination are at a distance of 5 meters away from any buried metal or electric pipes.

-Therefore, the operation of an early streamer emission air terminal is dependent on the electric characteristics of the lightning formation.
+Therefore the operation of an ESE air terminal is dependent on the electric characteristics of the lightning formation.
 The objective of an external lightning protection system is to control the lightning strike point and provide the lightning current with a path to earth, preventing any damage to the structure.
-The ESE air terminals help in protecting open areas, any objects placed on the roof of the building and the surroundings, thereby providing the largest protection volume.
-Electronic ESE air terminals DAT controller and controller remote can be installed in any structure to provide a desired and controlled point of impact for the lightning strike.
+The ESE air terminals safeguard open areas, any objects placed on the roof of the building and the surroundings, thereby providing the largest protection volume.
+ESE Air Terminals DAT controller and remote controller can be installed in any structure to provide a desired and controlled point of impact for the lightning strike.

 Thank you for reading the blog, Axis is a leading manufacturer and supplier of Electrical Components to over 80+ Countries.
 To get a quote or to talk to our industry expert visit our contact us section.
 You can also watch our videos by our experts – click here.